shashankshri10/algo-energy-task/README.md

 # FastAPI Backend Setup Guide

-This guide will walk you through setting up a FastAPI backend, including creating a virtual environment, installing dependencies from a `requirements.txt` file, and setting up MongoDB.
+This guide will walk you through setting up a FastAPI backend, including creating a virtual environment, installing dependencies from a `requirements.txt` file, setting up MongoDB, and testing the APIs.

 ## Setting Up Virtual Environment

-1. **Install Python**: Make sure Python is installed on your system.
+1. **Install Python**: Ensure Python is installed on your system.
 If not, download and install it from the official Python website.

 2. **Install `virtualenv` (if not already installed)**: If you're not using Python 3's built-in `venv` module, install `virtualenv` via pip: